 When it comes to building and testing applications on the World Wide Web, the paramount goal is to achieve the compatibility of the developed web applications across diverse browsers.
-Cross-browser testing is the process of defining the way and the extent to which your application works under different browsers so that users do not have to face differences in performance, layout, and functionality.
+Cross-browser testing is the process of defining the way and also the extent to which your application works under different browsers so that users do not have to face differences in performance, layout, and functionality.

 Among the available tools for this task, Selenium can be considered one of the most effective frameworks for web application automation.
 In this blog, we will help you understand how to set up Selenium ChromeDriver for cross-browser testing so that you can get the most from your cross-browser testing regimen.